VSoftTechnologies/FinalBuilder-VSO/docs/Installation.md

 For on premises TFS basic authentication will need to be enabled.
 The tfx-cli project has a great guide on how to achieve this [Using tfx against Team Foundation Server (TFS) 2015 using Basic Authentication](https://github.com/Microsoft/tfs-cli/blob/master/docs/configureBasicAuth.md).

 Once TFS has been configured to use basic authentication use the tfx-cli login command to connect to TFS.
-You will be prompted for the TFS collection URL to connect to, and the username and password for accesssing that collection.
+You will be prompted for the TFS collection URL to connect to, and the username and password for accessing that collection.

 ```
 > tfx login --authType basic